drupov/drupal8-decoupled/README.md

 Run the following command to start the lando environment:
 ```
-cd backend
+# Execute in /backend
 lando start
 ```
-You should now be able to connect to the container on [https://d8-react.lndo.site](https://d8-react.lndo.site).
+You should now be able to connect to the container on [https://d8react.lndo.site](https://d8react.lndo.site).

 If you're starting from scratch there will be a "File not found"-error, as the backend is not installed yet (see next section).